DragonMinded/PyStreaming/README.md

 ## nginx Configuration

 We will use nginx as the RTMP listening server and HLS transcoder which powers the media portion of this setup.
-First, you will want to edit your `nginx.conf` to include a section similar to the following:
+If you are on modern Debian or Ubuntu, the stock `nginx.conf` may have a footgun.
+Ensure that either you have `worker_processes 1;` in your top-level config, or if you use `worker_processes auto;` ensure that you have `multi_accept on;` in your `events` section.
+Failure to do either of these will cause playback issues as the connections will hang.
+Then, you will want to edit your `nginx.conf` to include a section similar to the following:

 ```
 rtmp {